 To avoid possible injury or engine damage when shifting:

-- Pause in neutral before shifting from FORWARD to REVERSE, or REVERSE to NEUTRAL. - DO NOT shift into reverse while traveling forward at speed. - Keep the area around the shifter control clear of obstructions.
+- Pause in neutral before shifting from FORWARD to REVERSE, or REVERSE to NEUTRAL. - DO NOT shift into reverse while the boat is traveling forward at speed. - Keep area around shifter control clear of obstructions.